elkanatovey/dataLink_relay/README.md

-# Multi-cloud Border Gateway(MBG) relay implementation
+# Clusterlink relay implementation
-The mcb relay allows importers and exporters of services to communicate over mtls even when both the expoerter and importer of a service are behind a firewall.
+The Clusterlink relay allows two clusterlink gateways to communicate over mtls even when both the gateways are in their private networks behind a firewall.

 ### General workflow: